-I got to the 8 minute mark and was starting to feel it, I just eased back a bit more.
-Laura chimed in with 60 seconds to go and I tried not to take it as a cue to change anything, just keep the same pace.
-At the 10 minute mark I was ok, I realised at about a minute into the 3 minute walk that my feet weren’t hurting?
-They usually kill me in these walks, but pretty much nothing, well that was progress.
-I was recovered by the 90 second mark.
-Took the remaining 90 seconds to get some deep breaths in and stretch a bit in my walking.
+I got to the 8-minute mark and was starting to feel it, so I just eased back a bit.
+Laura chimed in with 60 seconds to go and I tried not to take it as a cue to change anything.
+Just keep the same pace.
+At the 10 minute mark, I was ok.
+I realised at about a minute into the 3-minute walk that my feet weren’t hurting.
+They usually kill me in these walks, this time however pretty much nothing.
+Well, that was progress.
+I was recovered by the 90-second mark and took the remaining 90 seconds to get some deep breaths in and stretch a bit in my walking.

-The last 5 minutes I was under no illusions were going to be tough, my breathing was slowly spiraling out of control and my legs where getting heavy.
+The last 5 minutes I was under no illusions was going to be tough.
+My breathing was slowly spiralling out of control and my legs were getting heavy.
 My brain had calculated the likely finish line and it was far on the other side of the park.

-I got to to the 8 minute mark, and knew I had done it but also knew the next 2 minutes was going to be unpleasant, my breathing by this point was very much like the noise of a chugging steam train.
-The last minute as advertised was not fun but I was still berating myself for thinking “I” was having a tough time, pussy!
+I got to to the 8-minute mark and knew I had done it.
+I also knew the next 2 minutes was going to be unpleasant, my breathing by this point was very much like the noise of a chugging steam train.
+The last-minute as advertised was not fun but I was still berating myself for thinking “I” was having a tough time.
+Pussy!

 Here we are again.
 I’ve read that the brain has an extraordinary ability to find patterns in things.
 But for some reason in this instance it can’t join up the dots, this is the same mindset at the start of every new run and every time I’ve found a way.
 Every single time!
 So why am I sitting here writing this convinced it’s impossible.

 Walking back I’d almost convinced myself I should re-run today, you know to build up more stamina, get more metres under my belt.
-Which is utter nonsense, it is better to try and to fail then not to try at all, I won’t be beaten before I even make the field.
-So the next run will be W6R3 and we’ll see what is out there, ideally only me running.
+Which is utter nonsense, it is better to try and to fail than not to try at all, I won’t be beaten before I even make the field.
+So the next run will be W6R3 and we’ll see what is out there, ideally, it will be only me running.